The Sand Collector

 "But they all look the same."

-It was a strange collection.
-All of the jars of sand were identical, but each evoked a very specific, intimate memory for him.
-The most recent jars were probably all about experiences we shared, like the first time we kissed.
-Which jar reminded him of my stumbling tongue, flicking in and out of his mouth, or my chafed, dry lips?
-Which jar reminded him of the sweat-soaked sheen of my calves, the muscle pulsing and bright, after we ran our race down the dunes?
+It was a kind of collection, he told me.
+The jars were identical, but each evoked a very specific, intimate memory for him because of their label.
+The most recent jars were all about experiences we shared, like the first time we kissed.
+When he picked up the jar, it reminded him of my stumbling tongue, flicking in and out of his mouth, and my chafed, dry lips.
+Another jar reminded him of my legs, the muscle pulsing and bright, after we ran our race down the dunes.

 "So, all your sand is from here?"
 I asked.

-Inside, Salim offered me tea and coffee, dates, toffee candy, and almonds.
-He kept refilling my glass with sweet tea, again and again, until I had to excuse myself to go pee.
-When I came back, he was speaking with Spiderman outside.
-Spiderman had come by in his truck to talk to Salim and I stayed inside, sitting on his fold-out cot bed, staring at the blue tarp and swinging my feet.
-In the corner of his room, by his bed, rows and rows of jars were stacked.
-I picked them up, each one identical except for the writing.
+While Salim left, I stayed inside, sitting on his fold-out cot bed, staring at the blue tarp and swinging my feet.
+I got up to look at the sand jars again.
 I tried to remember what little Arabic I learned in school.
-There was a jar with Jamila, the word for beautiful and bint, the word for girl.
+There was a jar with Jamila, meaning beautiful, and bint, the word for girl.
 I wondered if it was about me.
-It could be about some other girl, more beautiful than I am, with hair like honey and golden bracelets around her thin wrists.
-A girl who likes gifts.
+Did he think I was beautiful?
+But it could have been about some other girl, more beautiful than I am, with hair like honey and golden bracelets around her thin wrists.
+A girl who liked gifts.
 I started pacing around the room.
-Maybe Salim had a gift for every girl, and then he took them here, to his home, where he showed them his glass jars and made up a story about collecting sand in order to remember—my foot bumped against a wooden crate.
+Maybe Salim had a gift for every girl he met and liked, and then he took them here, to his home, where he showed them his glass jars full of memories for each of them, and made up a story about collecting sand and his dead father.
+I sat down on the bed and swung my foot—it bumped against a wooden crate.

 "Can I put it on your neck?"